LibreFoodPantry/BEAR-Necessities-Market/docs/getting-setup.md

 yarn
 ```

+**What does this do?**

+- The pip install, installs all dependencies to run the backend flask server
+- The `yarn` command installs all node_modules for the frontend react server

 **If ujson fails to install**

 ujson contains C++ code that needs to be compiled in the background.
 If your machine does not have a C++ compiler,